cocos-creator/docs-3d-deprecated/en/editor/publish/build-options.md

 The build will compress engine files and project scripts by default, if you want to generate a `sourcemap`, you need to check this box.

 A `source map` is a file that maps from the transformed source to the original source, enabling the browser to reconstruct the original source and present the reconstructed original in the debugger.

 For more details on `source maps`, please refer to the [Source Maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map) documentation.

 ### Compress Texture

 Some compression options can be added to `spriteFrame` type image assets in the editor.
 Once enabled, the corresponding image assets are generated based on these compression options during build.
 If disabled, the compression texture will not take effect at build time even if configured.

 Please refer to the [Compress Texture](../../asset/compress-texture.md) documentation for details.

 ### packAutoAtlas

 The **Auto Atlas** is the editor's built-in texture merge.
 If this is disabled, even if you configure the `packAutoAtlas`, it will not take effect at build time.

+When the **Auto Atlas** is configured in the `resources` folder, the compiled image, the raw images and all they serialization JSON will be packaged.
+Please don't use it like that unless necessary.

 Please refer to the [Auto Atlas](../../asset/auto-atlas.md) documentation for details.